 However now Codependency has been used to describe other unhealthy balances in relationships where one person gives up themselves to look after another.

 If you now feel like you have changed in the relationship for the worst, if your partners mood and well-being is the focus of your day and life, then firstly know that you are not alone and secondly know that by just admitting to this that you are now in a great place.
+As I say to all those that take my freedom from codependency counselling online sessions, awareness is the first key step.

 Identifying that something is not quite right in your life can literally change the course of your destiny overnight and all your relationships.
 Many people live a life where they stop living for themselves and instead live to help others.
 They get so caught up in the day to day business of life, jobs, kids and career that before they know it, they are three to twenty years older and a part of who they were and what they wanted from life pre-relationship has almost become extinct.
 For many people they will know this deep down that they are codependent.
 That they live their life to please others and rarely please themselves if at all.
 Very often this comes out as feeling constantly stressed, worried and anxious about what might happen to other people in their lives.